davideas/FlexibleAdapter/README.md

 ####ANNOUNCEMENT: Important and Revolutionary changes are foreseen in v5.0.0.
 Please see [issues](https://github.com/davideas/FlexibleAdapter/issues) and [releases](https://github.com/davideas/FlexibleAdapter/releases).

-> When initially Android team introduced the RecyclerView widget, we had to implement a custom Adapter in several applications, again and again to provide the items for our views.
+> When initially Android team introduced the RecyclerView widget, we had to implement a custom Adapter in several applications, again and again to provide the items for our views.<br/>
-We didn't know how to add selection and to combine all the use cases in the same Adapter.<br/>
+We didn't know how to add selection and to combine all the use cases in the same Adapter.
 Since I created this library, it has become easy to configure how views will be displayed in a list, and now, nobody wants to use a ListView anymore.

-The idea behind is to regroup all the functionalities in a unique library, without the need to customize and import several third libraries specific for one or few of them.<br/>
+The idea behind is to regroup all the functionalities in a unique library, without the need to customize and import several third libraries specific for one or few of them.

-The FlexibleAdapter helps developers to simplify this process without to worry too much about the Adapter anymore.
+The FlexibleAdapter helps developers to simplify this process without worrying too much about the Adapter anymore.
 It's easy to extend, it has predefined logic for different situations and prevents common mistakes.<br/>
 This library is configurable and it guides the developers (thanks to quality comments on the methods) to create a better user experience and now, even more with the new ViewHolders and new actions.

 #### Main functionalities